 The real estate commission in GA and all the other states work the same way.
 It’s a small percentage of the actual price of the house that an agent charges for the services he provides.

 The commission rates go from 2%-6%.
 A commission that is anywhere between these percentages is usually acceptable to both the parties.
 An example of commission breakdown will make it clearer for you.

-Out of this amount, 50% goes to the buyer’s agent which the leaves the listing agent with $7,500.00.
+Out of this amount, 50% goes to the buyer’s Broker which the leaves the listing Broker with $7,500.00.

 After the split with buyer’s agent comes the cut of listing broker who usually keeps 30% of the remaining amount. $7,500 – $2,250 = $5250.00.

 The 6% ($450) of this money goes out in HQ fees.

 Now the listing agent is left with $4,800.00.
 However, this is not the final amount that goes to his pocket.
 There are further expenses that may include:

 - The cost of videos, photos and advertising on MLS: $650.00.

 After all the expenses, the net amount that a realtor takes home on a $250,000.00 house sale with 6% commission is $2,710.